Indian Journal of Respiratory Care

 Original Article

-Syed Aamir Ali, Hajera Saniya, Khaja Naseeruddin, Sabiha Naaz Sana, Talath Fatima, Syed Mahmood Ahmed, Aleemuddin Naveed Mohd, Ashfaq Hasan, Fahad Abdullah
+Aamir A Syed, Hajera Saniya, Khaja Naseeruddin, Sabiha Naaz Sana, Talath Fatima, Syed Mahmood Ahmed, Aleemuddin Naveed Mohd, Ashfaq Hasan, Fahad Abdullah

 Psychometric Analysis of Clinical Chronic Obstructive Pulmonary Disease Questionnaire and Chronic Obstructive Pulmonary Disease Assessment Test and Its Correlation with St. George Respiratory Questionnaire in Chronic Obstructive Pulmonary Disease Patients